biandratti/huginn-proxy/SETTINGS.md

 - SNI matches an exact/wildcard domain → that domain's cert.
 - No SNI (IP clients, RFC 6066) or SNI matches nothing → the **default certificate**, i.e. the cert on the catch-all (`host`-less) entry.
 Equivalent to Traefik's `defaultCertificate`.
-- If there is no catch-all cert, an unknown/absent SNI is rejected with TLS `unrecognized_name` (equivalent to Traefik `sniStrict: true`).
-To run strict, simply give the catch-all no cert (or define no catch-all).
+- Unknown/absent SNI with no default cert → rejected with TLS `unrecognized_name` (nothing to serve).
+- For strict hostname enforcement while keeping IP/no-SNI access working, set `[tls.options].sni_strict = true` (see below) — unknown-hostname SNI is rejected, but no-SNI clients still receive the default cert.
+This is the true equivalent of Traefik's `sniStrict: true`.

 | Key         | Type   | Default | Description                                                                                      |
 |-------------|--------|---------|--------------------------------------------------------------------------------------------------|